jurakovic/TimestampCopy/README.md

 > - [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install)
 >
 > The recommended way is to use **Git for Windows** (MSYS2) as it provides a lightweight and user-friendly environment for running Bash scripts on Windows.
-> This repository is designed to work with the  Git for Windows (MSYS2).
-It works with the official MSYS2 runtime too, but it doesnt't work with Cygwin or WSL.
-It could work with some minor modifications, but I don't plan to do it.
+> This script is designed to work with Git for Windows and the official MSYS2 runtime.
+It doesn't work with Cygwin or WSL.
+It could work with some minor modifications, and while I don't plan to do it myself, feel free to update it to suit your own needs.

 ### Installation

-1. Clone or download the repository to your local machine.
+1. Clone the repository.
 	```bash
 	git clone https://github.com/jurakovic/timestamp-changer.git
 	```
-2. Open a Bash terminal with admin privileges.
+2. Open an elevated Bash terminal ('Run as Administrator').
-3. Navigate to the directory where you cloned or downloaded the repository.
+3. Navigate to the directory where you cloned the repository.
 	```bash
 	cd timestamp-changer
 	```
 4. Add the context menu entries.
-It can be done in two ways.
+This can be done in two ways.
 	Run the `tsch.sh` script
 	```bash
 	./tsch.sh